stevekinney/your-first-lines-of-js/README.md

 var four = add(2, 2);
 ```

 Cool.
-There are some important thinks to note.
+There are some important things to note.
 If you want to use the result of your function, then you _must, must, must, must_ use the `return` keyword.
 Otherwise JavaScript thinks you don't want to return anything.
 We should talk a little bit about how variables work in relation to functions as well.
 Functions have access to anything declared outside of themselves, but anything you declare inside of a function only lives inside of that function.

 ```js
 var message = "You are doing the thing!";